jaydickson02/Everything/docs/DND/The Desert Mirage/01 Characters/Enemy Groups/Desert Bandits.md

-A group of opportunistic bandits in the desert who attempt to rob the party, providing a non-monster encounter in [[The Shifting Dunes]].
+A group of opportunistic bandits in the desert who attempt to rob the party.
+Located directly north of [[Scorpions Rest]].